Top 5 Things to See, Do and Taste at The Ex in 2018

 From thrilling rides to international cuisine and the latest and greatest in Canadian technology, the Canadian National Exhibition (CNE), otherwise known as “The Ex,” is an end-of-summer ritual.
-But navigating through its labyrinths of music, swirling candy-coloured lights and the squeals of satisfied thrill-seekers can be overwhelming.
-To help plan your adventure, here are our top 5 picks.
+Here to help you navigate through its labyrinths of music, swirling candy-coloured lights and the squeals of satisfied thrill-seekers are our top 5 picks.

 Show off your skills at the all new Gaming Garage

-New in 2017, The Gaming Garage is a special three-day event introducing the latest in the world of gaming and gaming competition.
-From August 25 to 27, test your skills against hundreds of other gamers in an open eSports and Pinball competition for a cash prize.
+Back for a second year in 2018, The Gaming Garage is a special three-day event introducing the latest in the world of gaming and gaming competition.
+From August 24 to 26, test your skills against hundreds of other gamers in an open eSports and Pinball competition for a cash prize.
 Or just cruise around and check out some featured exhibitors, meet real video game developers or challenge your friends to a board game at the interactive Tabletop Gaming Library.

 This event is free with admission to the CNE.
 Check for updates using #CNEGamingGarage.